SenthilNayagan/senthilnayagan.github.io/_posts/devops/containers/orchestration/kubernetes/2022-08-17-kubernetes-basics.markdown

 minikube CLI supports macOS, Linux, and Windows.
 It just consists of a single executable binary file, which can be found in the minikube repository on [GitHub](https://github.com/kubernetes/minikube){:target="_blank"}.
 More information on how to install it for various operating systems can be found [here](https://minikube.sigs.k8s.io/docs/start/){:target="_blank"}.

 ## Packing applications in containers
-These applications come in many different shapes and sizes.
+Applications come in many different shapes and sizes.
 They begin by taking input, manipulating the data, and then providing the results.
 Application programs normally have a *language runtime*, *libraries* including external libraries, *configurations*, and *source code* as their primary components.

 There are many ways to deploy these applications as a whole: